-Another spot that makes for a handy base is Butts Reserve, on the outskirts of Maldon, a gold rush town about two hours northwest of Melbourne.
-From here, you can wander among Maldon's beautifully-preserved 19th century architecture, grab some fresh produce from the farm gate at Maldon Cherry Farm and delight your gourmet side exploring the Taste of Gold Food & Wine Trail.
+Another free campground near Melbourne that makes for a handy base is Butts Reserve, on the outskirts of Maldon, a gold rush town about two hours northwest of the city.
+From here, you can wander among Maldon's beautifully-preserved 19th century architecture, grab some fresh produce from the farm gate at Maldon Cherry Farm and delight your gourmet side exploring the local food and drink haunts.

 For epic vistas across the region, follow Mount Tarrengower Road to the Tarrengower Lookout.
-The campground itself is better equipped than most freebies — features include loos, water taps, bins, fire pits, wood-fired barbies, picnic tables and a large shelter.
+The campground itself is better equipped than most free camping sites in Victoria — features include loos, water taps, bins, fire pits, wood-fired barbies, picnic tables and a large shelter.

 ABERFELDY RIVER, BAW BAW NATIONAL PARK